Mugetsu13/tpdpextstorycalc/README.md

 MIT License.

+Modification by Choon.

-Written by Honko.
+Original calculator written by Honko.
 ORAS update by gamut-was-taken.
 USUM update by Austin.
-PS theme by Zarel.
+PS theme by Zarel, which was tweaked by Choon.
 Other contributions by other people; see the repo's commit history and contributor list for the full list.